 In particular, we provided high quality enhancer list and their gene target linkage to define the extended genes and then set up gene regulatory networks for both transcription factors (TFs) and RNA binding proteins (RBPs).
 Based on these data, we performed rigorous recurrence analysis on the proposed extended gene regions after integrating comprehensive signals.
 We identified well-known drivers (such as TP53 and ATM in CLL) and key genes (BCL6) that has strong prognostic value but missed by coding region analysis.
 We then explored the hierarchy of TF-TF network and find that top-level TFs tend to be more associated with tumor-to-normal differential expression, and bottom-level TFs (e.g., EZH2 and NR2C2) tend to be with more frequent burdened binding sites.
 We investigated the edge gain and loss events in matched tumor/normal networks and identified significantly rewired TFs (e.g., IKZF1 and MYC) that are highly associated with cancer progression.
 We further integrated expression data into the more generalized TF/RBP network and identified ZNF687 and SUB1 as key regulators in breast and lung cancer and validated their effects through knockdown experiments.
 Finally, we developed a step-wise scoring workflow to pinpoint key variants and confirmed their effects through luciferase assays.
 Our work demonstrates that data from ENCODE after careful integration may serve as a powerful resource for the cancer community to investigate and prioritize key regulators and variants.

+[[dc2all: Starting edits here (I didn’t look at the Abstract – since that has already been edited separately).]]

+[[dc2all:

+yellow highlighting -- designates text that is very unclear and needs to be substantially re-worked

+need to try to keep tense consistent -- I think the present tense is prefered by most journals

+"cell-line" vs "cell line"?

+"Fig. X" vs "Fig X" vs "Figure X"?

+"standalone" or "stand-alone"?

+"Fig. Sx" vs "Supp.
+Fig. X"?

+"percent" vs "%"

+italicize gene names or not -- but best to keep consistent

+]]

 Introduction

-The advent of whole genome sequencing (WGS) and personal genomics have opened the opportunities to identify key regulatory elements and deleterious mutations therein that are important for carcinogenesis, which in turn enables development of targeted therapies in clinical studies.
-Despite the collaborative efforts of many consortia to sequence tens of thousands of mutations, only a very small fraction of them are easily interpretable in terms of their effect to known cancer-associated genes.
-An open question is to what degree do the many thousands of non-coding mutations contribute to cancer?
-Are they simply neutral passengers created because of the dysregulation of the few known drivers or within them are lurking some key cancer-forming mutations?
-The new release of ENCODE resources may potentially bridge the gap by providing accurate non-coding annotation and precisely linking them to well-characterized protein coding genes.
+The advent of whole-genome sequencing (WGS) and personal genomics are providing new opportunities to identify key regulatory elements and deleterious mutations therein, many of which play important roles in carcinogenesis.
+In turn, these novel findings may enable the development of targeted therapies in clinical studies.
+Despite the discovery tens of thousands of mutations, only a very small fraction is readily interpretable in terms of their effects on known cancer-associated genes.
+A lingering uncertainty lies in the degree to which these tens of thousands of variants contribute to cancer.
+Are they simply neutral passengers created as byproducts of the genomic dysregulation known to be intrinsic to cancer genomes?
+Alternatively, do key cancer-driving variants remain lurking among this newly discovered pool of mutations?
+The new data release of ENCODE Consortium may bridge these knowledge gaps by providing accurate non-coding annotations and precisely linking these annotations to well-characterized protein coding genes.

-The ENCODE data resource provides a fundamental annotation on the human genome.
-It is done in a cell line specific manner with decent number of cell lines to be cancerous ones.
-It still imperfect data for cancer research because some cell lines are suboptimal for actual tumor samples and matching them with appropriate normals is often challenging.
-However, because of the tremendous richness of assays available here, comparison of tumor-like and more normal-like cell lines provides an unprecedented and accurate window into the regulatory and chromatin changes in cancer.
+The ENCODE data resource provides a fundamental annotation of the human genome.
+Annotations are assigned in a cell line-specific manner, and many of the cell lines used are cancerous.
+Admittedly, this data is imperfect in the context of cancer research: some cell lines are suboptimal for actual tumor samples, and matching data from these cell lines with that from appropriate normal samples is often challenging.
+However, because of the tremendous richness of assays available in this new ENCODE release, comparisons of tumor-like and normal-like cell lines provide an unprecedented and accurate window into the regulatory and chromatin-related changes associated with cancer.